5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 ### Calculating `px` to `rem`

-I used to work in marketing, so I can relate to those of you being given px-based design specs :)
+I've spent my career in marketing and working with design systems, so I can relate to those of you being given px-based design specs :)

 You can create calculations by assuming that `1rem` is `16px` - or use an [online calculator](http://pxtorem.com/) to do the work for you!